ad510/firstest-principle/learning.md

  algorithmic probability of the bitstring you've seen so far followed by 1)
 ```

-The probability of seeing a 1 next is just one minus the probability of seeing a 0 next.
+And the probability of seeing a 1 next is just one minus the probability of seeing a 0 next.

 Phew, that was a mouthful!
 If you like, here's a flowchart: